chainaccelerator/contribox-node/README.md

 Provide a JS Sdk for using this API with a wasm module.

+Free, fast transactions, uniq asset' issuements and proofs, without smart contract centralisation but:
+* Validation is on the client side, until the Elements blockchain' blocs validation
+* Certification is on the Elements side, until peg out validations
+* Templates allow to ask a reward for specifics validations

 For now:
 * It's not a pure dynamic federation.
 * Tested on Regtest only.

-Free, fast transactions, uniq asset' issuements and proof, without smart contract centralisation but:
-* Validation is on the client side, until the Elements blockchain' blocs validation
-* Certification is on the Elements side, until peg out validations
-* Templates allow to ask a reward for specifics validations

 ## Install a sidechain's node